-AFC will send you recommendations for flights, rental car, shuttle information to host hotel in Phoenix or Scottsdale, and ideas on interesting local attractions.
+AFC will send you recommendations for flights, rental cars, shuttles to host hotel in Phoenix or Scottsdale, and ideas on interesting local attractions.

-9.If I have made my own travel arrangements and I am delayed, will I be protected?
+9.If I have made my own travel arrangements and am delayed, will I be protected?

-Whether for domestic or international trips, Adventure for Charity cannot be held responsible for any delays for flights not booked by us.
-On flights booked with us (challenges outside of the US), you will be protected and booked onto the next flight.
+Whether for domestic or international trips, AFC cannot be held responsible for any delays for flights not booked by us.
+On flights booked with us (challenges outside of the U.S.), you will be protected and booked on the next flight.
 If, however, you book your own flights, you will not be protected and may have to purchase a new ticket.

 10. Can I extend my stay after the challenge?

 Your request to extend must be submitted in writing.
-Please send a check to Adventure for Charity in the amount of $100 or pay online.
+Please send a check to AFC in the amount of $100 or pay online.
 You must give a preferred return date, as well as two other dates, in case the first request is not available.
-If you request a change, and then do not wish to take the requested return flight, the administration fee of $100 will still apply.
+If you request a change and then do not wish to take the requested return flight, the administration fee of $100 will still apply.

-Insurance: If you extend your stay and change your travel arrangements, you will also need to make sure your personal travel insurance is extended to cover you for the full duration.
-Please also submit this request in writing to Adventure for Charity, and we will make the necessary arrangements on your behalf.
+A note about insurance: If you extend your stay and change your travel arrangements, you will also need to make sure your personal travel insurance is extended to cover you for the full duration.
+Please also submit this request in writing to AFC, and we will make the necessary arrangements on your behalf.
 If an additional premium is required, you will be notified.
 We will not charge an additional administration fee.

 Note: PLEASE think carefully and decide exactly what you want/need before requesting a change of return date.
 Once we request a change, if the seat is available, the airline will change the details immediately.
 If you change your mind once the new arrangements have been made, you may have lost your original seat with the main group.
 Or worse, significant airline fees or ticket price increases may apply.